Consensys/mythx-vscode/README.md

 ## Instructions

-After installing the extension please enter your registered MythX ethAddress and password in VSCode settings as shown in the screenshots below:
+After installing the extension please enter your registered MythX `ethAddress` and `password` in VSCode user settings.
+These fields are properties of `mythxvsc` as shown in the screenshots below:

 ![installation](images/screenshots/installation.png)
 ![user_settings](images/screenshots/user_settings.png)

 **Please note that the credentials stored this way are exposed to VSCode.
-Be sure to understand the security risk this could create or contact the extension developers if you don't.
+Be sure to understand the security risk this entails or contact the extension developers if you don't.
 We are working on a more robust log-in implementation.**

-If no `ethAddress` and `password` provided the extension will fallback to use default trial `ethAddress` and `password` for MythX.
+If no `ethAddress` and `password` provided the extension will fallback to use default trial credentials for MythX.

 Now simply open a `.sol` file and click on the `MythX Analyze Smart Contract` button that you will see in the top right of your IDE window.
 Otherwise right click with your mouse on the contract name and you will see the Analyze command.